 Courtney Conlogue and her surfboard carry quite the record.
 As a leading competitor with multiple wins and titles, she is one of the best women surfers to emerge out of Orange County, California.
 With summer in full swing and (hopefully) a trip to the beach penciled in on your calendar, we tapped her for the best ways to workout fast, and how to keep your strands looking fresh after some serious sun damage.
 Plus, if you’ve always dreamed of jumping onto a surfboard and hanging ten, Conlogue shared her tips on how to get started.

+How do you train to stay fit during surf season?
 “I’ve gone through a couple of phases.
 During my track and field days, I was really bulking up and that wasn’t really working out for me.
 So right now, I’m currently using either low weight or just my weight in my workouts.
 And incorporating endurance, power, speed, agility, all of those things and balance especially.
 Working out on the Bosu ball has been my favorite right now.”

+And that helps with balance in the water, right?
 “Yeah, I do a lot of rowing stuff, reverse push-ups, inverted push-ups, hamstring curls, single-leg snaps on the Bosu and single-leg toe touches.
 Actually, right now, I’m trying to make a video with all my surf workouts.
 I’m not sure when it’s going to come out, but I’m pretty excited to do a little workout and have it where other people can try it out.”

+How do you manage to fit in your workouts when you have a tight schedule?
 “I just kind of make it happen whenever I see a little bit of a gap—whether it’s twenty minutes or an hour.
 You can do a solid workout that lasts twenty minutes; all you do is have less of a break.
 The maximum break I really do in a workout in between sets of sets is probably 20-30 seconds.
 And when doing that, your body learns to recover a lot quicker and you build a lot of endurance.
 I’ve always found that to be really good, especially with surfing.”

+Being in the sun and salt water all the time can be pretty rough on your skin and hair.
+What are your best beauty tips for keeping your skin and hair healthy?
 “I always have leave-in conditioner in my hair no matter what.
 That’s one of the things I do.
 I just leave the conditioner in because my hair is always getting moisture and nutrients sucked out of it, especially with the sun and the salt.
 So I use that as a protectant, and then I have a UV spray and it’s like a hairspray that you spray on your hair before you go into the water.
 And then for my face, I always like to put night cream on and I’m always wearing sunscreen—the higher the SPF, the better.
 I like foundation sunscreen because it gives you a little tint and it stays on better.
 What else?
 I’ve been doing this little thing when I go into the sauna, I put a hair mask in my hair, and put a towel on my head and just let it kind of bake and it re-moisturizes and gives it back its nutrients.”

+Do you use any waterproof products?
 “When I’m doing photo shoots and stuff like that I do wear waterproof mascaras.
 But I go natural when I’m in the water.
 I don’t bother looking good when surfing most of the time, I think natural is best.
 I’ve always found being natural at the beach is what the beach is about.”

+What’s your advice for someone who wants to get into surfing but is intimidated by it?
 “I think the key is just knowing how to swim—know the basics.
 And then I think having a surf instructor, having an individual lesson with a group of friends or just yourself with someone is always really helpful because it gives you that confidence and comfort knowing they always have your back.
 I do a couple lessons here and there with people in programs and stuff and I always have my eye on everyone, making sure they have the best time of their life when they’re out so they want to go out again.
 We love getting more people in our community as a part of the surfing family.
 So I think just getting out there and having fun because no matter what, you’re going to have a blast once you get on the board.
 And then you get into a couple waves and you stand up, that thrill you get when you’re dropping down the wave is just awesome.”